imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 ## Link Events

 In a complex process model, it can be helpful to avoid too many overlapping sequence flows.
-Therefor the BPMN Link Events can be used.
+Therefore the BPMN Link Events can be used.
 The link event describes a connection between two elements.

 <img src="../images/modelling/example_07.png"/>